PuloV/Battleships/README.md

 Battleships
 ===========

-This is my ruby project for the clojure course in FMI , Sofia University.
+This is my project for the clojure course in FMI , Sofia University.